Novation (Fringe): Reviews

-Entertainment Weekly writer Jeff Jensen praised Noble and Jackson's performances, explaining "The reunion of the Bishop boys was a great, well acted scene.
+Entertainment Weekly writer Jeff Jensen praised Noble and Jackson's performances: "The reunion of the Bishop boys was a great, well-acted scene.
 Walter, unable to even look at Peter; Peter, his face full of warmth and grace for his damaged father.
 Poignant.
-I am amazed by how this cast is always able to find the emotion in the material they’re given, no matter how gonzo-heady."
+I am amazed by how this cast is always able to find the emotion in the material they're given, no matter how gonzo-heady [sic]."
 Jensen continued, "I also like how Peter represents us, the fan, in the show itself.
 He embodies our conflicted feelings about the new timeline; he keeps the memory of the old continuity alive."
 The A.V.
-Club's Noel Murray graded the episode with a B+; he wrote, "'Novation' isn’t exactly a powerhouse; it’s more explanatory and less sensational, designed to explore the immediate ramifications of Peter’s inconvenient reappearance, and to set up some of what’s to come...
-[The episode] is more sinew and bone than muscle...
-But it’s well-structured sinew and bone, I’d say."
+Clubs Noel Murray graded the episode with a B+; he wrote, Novation' isn't exactly a powerhouse; it's more explanatory and less sensational, designed to explore the immediate ramifications of Peter's inconvenient reappearance, and to set up some of what's to come.
+[The episode] is more sinew and bone than muscle.
+But it's well-structured sinew and bone, I'd say."
 IGN contributor Ramsey Isler rated "Novation" 8.0/10, explaining "With Joshua Jackson back in the forefront of Fringe, it feels like the show is finally whole again... suddenly the show once again has solid direction."
-He continued, "'Novation' is a solid episode.
+He continued, Novation' is a solid episode.
 It may not be the game-changing, mind-exploding episode many fans were hoping for but it's entertaining nonetheless, and it moves things forward nicely."

-Jensen was also slightly critical of the episode, believing that the Nadine Park/Malcolm Truss relationship was not "all that compelling."
-Murray agreed, writing that "The scenes between Malcolm and Nadine are much quieter and more complex than the typical Fringe freak interactions.
-(They’re also a little wooden, unfortunately, due to the performance of the actress playing Nadine.)"
-Isler was also critical of guest actress Michelle Krusiec's delivery; he noted the performance was "really bland in many spots and she never really achieve a convincing 'femme fatale' vibe."
-Isler had other critiques of the episode, explaining "Some of the writing/direction is a little bit off too, and I saw the shapeshifter switcharoo coming a mile away.
+Jensen criticized the relationship between Nadine and Malcolm as not "all that compelling."
+Murray wrote that "The scenes between Malcolm and Nadine are much quieter and more complex than the typical Fringe freak interactions.
+(They're also a little wooden, unfortunately, due to the performance of the actress playing Nadine.)"
+Isler was also critical of guest actress Michelle Krusiec's delivery, stating the performance was "really bland in many spots and she never really achieve a convincing femme fatale vibe."
+Isler had other critiques of the episode, writing "Some of the writing/direction is a little bit off too, and I saw the shapeshifter switcharoo coming a mile away.
 These aren't major flaws, but they do detract a tiny bit from the story."